 - 5:30 p.m.
 World Mission Initiative Dinner, Kadel Dining Room - see Registration link below

 - 7:30 p.m.
 "Transforming Discipleship: Missiological Reflections" Anticipating the theme of the upcoming Mission Conference of the World Council of Churches' Commission on World Mission and Evangelism in 2018 and drawing on Pope Francis's call for "missionary discipleship," this lecture will reflect on the missiological implications of a discipleship transformed by baptism and called to transform the world.
+An ASL interpreter will be present for this lecture.

 Sept.
 27, 2016